Doritos Nacho Cheese Taco Casserole

 - Note: If you are going to refrigerate any or all of the casserole, refrain from placing the chips on top until you are ready to reheat and serve.
 Otherwise, the chips will become soggy in the refrigerator.

 Doritos are a Frito-Lay brand of seasoned tortilla chips made from ground corn and corn, soybean, and sunflower oils.
 The nacho cheese variety is spiced with salt and powdered forms of onion, tomato, garlic, red bell pepper, green bell pepper, cheddar and romano cheeses.
 The chips are crunchy and said to create “an explosion of nacho cheese flavor in your mouth."

 Ground beef is made from cuts of cow, bull, heifer, or steer meat that has been minced or ground with a grinder.
-Its commonplace for ground beef to be made from less tender, less preferred cuts of meat.
+It's commonplace for ground beef to be made from less tender, less preferred cuts of meat.
 The grinding process tenderizes the tougher meat.
 Fatty cuts are included to curtail dryness and enhance flavor.
-Importunately, it is necessary that a cooking temperature of 160-degree F is reached to destroy any bacteria that could cause illness.
+Importunately, it is necessary that a cooking temperature of 160 degrees Fahrenheit is reached to destroy any bacteria that could cause illness.